Accounts are often used in KORONA to track non-revenue transactions. These can be cash drops, cash deposits, gift card

 You will then be taken to the account setup screen.
 In this example, we will be creating a cash deposit account.
 The account is already given a number.
 This number is automatically assigned to the account.

 Give your account a name and select its type.
-There are two types to choose from Deposit & Withdrawal.
+There are two types to choose from: Deposit and Withdrawal.
 Since we are putting money into the system, we are making this account type “Deposit.”
 However, if you choose to subtract money from the account, you would select the type “Withdrawal.”

 The option to Show transaction on customer display can be used to customize whether or not the customer-facing display will show details related to this account if on the current receipt.

 Adding the Account to the POS Terminal

 Go to the button configurations by navigating to Settings > Button Configurations.
 Select the button configuration that you wish to edit.
 On the following screen, select the button layout to which you wish to add the button.
 Inside that layout select the empty square you wish to place your button and click on the Add Function.